mosuka/blast/README.md

 ```

-## Bringing up a cluster
+## Starting Blast in cluster mode

 Blast can easily bring up a cluster.
-Running indexer node in standalone is not fault tolerant.
-If you need to improve fault tolerance, start two more indexer nodes as follows:
+Running a Blast in standalone is not fault tolerant.
+If you need to improve fault tolerance, start two more indexers as follows:

-At first, start the indexer node in standalone.
+First of all, start a indexer in standalone.

 ```bash
 $ ./bin/blastd \